popnerdstudios/WorldGen/README.md

 | ![Homepage](https://github.com/popnerdstudios/WorldGen/blob/main/demo/home.png?raw=true) | ![enter image description here](https://github.com/popnerdstudios/WorldGen/blob/main/demo/map.PNG?raw=true) |
 |--|--|

 WorldGen is an open-source desktop application powered by React and Electron.
-WorldGen allows writers and creators to easily create and keep track of their worlds’ lore, with additional tools to help create names, backstories, maps, and more.
+WorldGen allows writers and creators to easily create a wiki to keep track of their worlds’ lore, with additional tools to help create names, backstories, maps, and more.

 ### Built With